Area: Culture, Social Theory, Historical Sociology

-I am a cultural sociologist engaged in comparative-historical research through an interdisciplinary approach.
+I am a cultural sociologist who engages in comparative-historical research through an interdisciplinary approach.
 Focusing primarily on the first half of the twentieth century, my work examines the production and circulation of meaning in historical experience.
-It draws on visual and textual narratives to assess the dynamic nature of political and social phenomena, especially during times of traumatic transformations.
-And it looks at cultural forms as helping to mediate the boundaries between official history and people’s lived experience, the public and the private.
+I draw on visual and textual narratives to assess the dynamic nature of political and social phenomena, especially during times of traumatic transformations.
+I also look at cultural forms as helping to mediate the boundaries between official history and people lived experience, or the public and the private.
 My award-winning book, Fascist Spectacle: The Aesthetics of Power in Mussolini’s Italy (1997), employs the category of “aesthetic politics” to analyze the role that symbolic discourse — myths, rituals, images and speeches — played in the making of the fascist regime and the construction of Mussolini’s power.
 In turn, Rethinking the Political: The Sacred, Aesthetic Politics, and the Collège de Sociologie (2011) utilizes the notion of “the sacred” to address 1930s French analyses of the “crisis of democracy” amidst the growing rise of totalitarianisms.
-My most recentbook, Fascism, the War, and Structures of Feeling in Italy, 1943-1945: Tales in Chiaroscuro (2023), examines shifts in Italians’ perception of fascism in the years immediately following the fall of Mussolini’s regime in July 1943.
+My more recent book examines shifts in Italians’ perception of fascism in the years immediately following the fall of Mussolini’s regime in July 1943.
 Inspired by Raymond Williams’s concept of “structures of feeling” and based on more than one hundred private diaries of ordinary citizens, the book is a hermeneutical investigation of how Italians negotiated their historical situatedness after twenty years of fascist dictatorship.
+The book was awarded the 2025 Helen and Howard Marraro Prize from the Society of Italian Historical Studies, and received Honorable Mention for the 2024 J. David Greenstone Prize of the Politics and History Section, American Political Science Association, as well as Honorable Mention for the 2024 Peace, War, and Social Conflict Best Book Award, American Sociological Association.

-I am the recipient of grants and awards from the American Philosophical Society, the European University Institute, the Centre National de la Recherche Scientifique, the National Endowment for the Humanities, and more recently the National Humanities Center, where I was the Archie K. Davis fellow during the academic year 2018-2019.
+I am the recipient of grants and fellowships from, among others, the American Philosophical Society, the European University Institute, the Centre National de la Recherche Scientifique, the National Endowment for the Humanities, and the National Humanities Center.

 Selected Publications